bagwordsman/AM-2017/wp-content/plugins/wp-clone-by-wp-academy/readme.txt

 Review FAQ's and Help Video at the [WP Clone FAQ Page](http://members.wpacademy.com/wpclone-faq "WP Clone FAQ")

 == Changelog ==
+= 2.2.4 - 2017-01-28 =
+* Updated: Admin area.
+* Updated: `Tested up to` tag.

+= 2.2.3 - 2016-11-29 =
+* Added: PHP7 support
+* Added: a multisite check during restore.
+* Fixed: failed backups due to unreadable files.

+= 2.2.2 - 2015-12-30 =
+* Fixed: A bug introduced in 2.2.1 which caused the file archiver to use the wrong zip library on installations where ziparchive is disabled.

+= 2.2.1 - 2015-12-29 =
+* Fixed: Backup names will use the time zone selected in general settings.
+* Added: basic backup/restore logs.
+* Added: An option to exclude files based on size (files larger than 25MB will be excluded by default)
+* Added: An option to ignore the wordpress table prefix during backup/restore.
+* Added: An option to check the mysql connection during restore.
+* Added: A search and replace tool into the plugin dashboard.
+* Changed: A .htaccess file will be placed in the temporary directories to prevent external access to the files.
+* Changed: Files are no longer copied to a temporary location during backup.
+* Changed: Database import is done before the rest of the files are extracted.
+* Changed: siteurl option is updated during the database import.
+* Changed: search and replace will not run when the URLs are similar.
+* Changed: Increased the default values for memory_limit and max_execution_time from 512MB/300 to 1024MB/600.
+* Removed: The use of wordpress' unzip_file (ziparchive will be used when available with pclzip as fallback)

+= 2.2 - 2015-11-16 =
+* Fixed: Missing backups that some users encountered after upgrading to 2.1.9
+* Added: An option to refresh the backup list.
+* Added: An option to remove the database entry and delete all the backup files.
+* Added: A section that shows the uncompressed database size and the uncompressed size and the number of files that will be archived during a full backup.
+* Added: Notes in the advanced settings section regarding the Maximum memory limit and the Script execution time fields.
+* Added: The report returned from the search and replace process into the restore successful page.
+* Changed: Moved the backup list location from the custom table to the wp_options table. (previous backups will be imported and the custom table will be removed on existing installations)
+* Changed: Moved the system information block from the advanced settings section into the "normal" dashboard page.
+* Changed: Only the tables with the wordpress table prefix will be altered during a restore.
+* Changed: Only the tables with the wordpress table prefix will be saved during a backup.
+* Changed: Backup deletion is now handled using AJAX.

+= 2.1.9 - 2015-11-10 =
+* Disabled heartbeat on wpclone's admin page.
+* DB_CHARSET in wp-config.php is used during direct database transactions.

+= 2.1.8 - 2014-09-18 =
+* Updated: Readme description.

+= 2.1.7 - 2014-07-30 =
+* Changed: Admin page links.

 = 2.1.6 - 2013-07-07 =
 * Added: An option to exclude specific directories during backup.
 * Added: An option to only backup the database.